phutizech/TrailorMonitor01/README.md

-This dashboard has graphs to indicate bAttery levels as they rise and fall...
+This dashboard has graphs to indicate battery levels as they rise and fall...
 More features to be added